Introduction

 Dexcom ONE

-Dexcom One transmitters will work in native mode using the algorithm inside the transmitter.
+Dexcom ONE transmitters will work in native mode using the algorithm inside the transmitter.
 This means that xDrip4iOS will have a 2 hour warm-up, a factory 10 day sensor expiry and a 90-110 day transmitter life.

 The sensors can be started using the sensor code on the label.

-Note that One transmitters with a transmitter ID starting with C (Cxxxxx) can only be used with "Read from Dexcom App" enabled.
+Note that ONE transmitters with a transmitter ID starting with C (Cxxxxx) can only be used with "Read from Dexcom App" enabled.
 They also cannot be calibrated from within xDrip4iOS.

 If you need to use the official Dexcom app to upload data to Dexcom Share or Clarity, you can set xDrip4iOS to "Read from Dexcom App" mode.